Engineering Campus Visits

 The best way to learn about UA’s College of Engineering is to see it firsthand.

 Each visit experience with the College of Engineering is personalized to the prospective student’s interests.
 Visits include a Facility Tour of College of Engineering led by an engineering student Ambassador.
 Throughout the Facility Tour, you’ll not only discover the rich history of our College but also experience the many academic and extracurricular opportunities that the College of Engineering offers including our Engineering Career Development Center, Mentor UPP, Undergraduate Research, international opportunities and student organizations and competition teams.
+In addition, we are hosting limited in-person opportunities to meet with faculty during your visit with the College of Engineering.

 The College of Engineering works closely with UA’s campus partners and will schedule your visit based on your unique interests.
 If you are interested in other aspects about UA, such as Honors College, other colleges – or even the Million Dollar Band, please let us know in the comments section of the Plan A Visit Form.
 There is no need to submit multiple visit requests with different colleges or departments.